ktorz-net/hacka-py/game-tictactoe/README.md

 ./game-tictactoe/start.py
 ```

-This starts **TicTacToe** in standard mode for 2 games.
+This starts **TicTacToe** in classic mode for 2 games.
 Each player will take turns at starting.
 To start in ultimate mode with a different number of games: `./game-tictactoe/start.py ultimate -n 100`

 Then, in a new terminal start the a **HackaGames** terminal player dedicated to **TicTacToe** (the basic **HackaGames** terminal player `./play.py` will work but with a less fancy interface):